 - Understanding the unique issues of dealing with a global supply base

-With a graduate certificate in Supply Chain Management and Enterprise Resource Planning from Kettering University, you can actively manage value-added processes across organizational boundaries to meet organizational goals and consumers’ needs.
+With a graduate degree or certificate in Supply Chain Management from Kettering University, you can actively manage value-added processes across organizational boundaries to meet organizational goals and consumers’ needs.
 You also can lead your company in creating efficiencies to enhance collaboration and decision-making, implementing the technology structures necessary for information sharing, and managing the complex issues of global sourcing, logistics, and sustainability.

 Becoming an expert in the concepts, trends, and technologies that enable successful global supply-chain management is the first step towards a profitable and rewarding career in supply-chain management.